RESEARCH AND PUBLICATIONS

 ELEVATED TEMPERATURE AND MUSCLE DEVELOPMENT OF JUVENILE EPAULETTE SHARKS

-Epaulette shark (Hemiscyllium ocellatum) individuals were reared under temperatures 5℃ higher than average known rearing temperatures .
-Confocal microscopy and transmission electron microscopy (TEM) were used for measures of skeletal muscle development and immunoblotting techniques for expression of muscle growth, oxidative stress, and protein degradation biomarkers to understand potential effects of chronic elevated incubation temperatures on individual shark viability.
+Epaulette shark individuals were reared under temperatures 4℃ higher than average known rearing temperatures .
+Measures of skeletal muscle development, oxidative stress, and protein degradation biomarkers were used to understand the potential effects of chronically elevated incubation temperatures on individual shark metabolic demand and viability.

 ELEVATED TEMPERATURE AND PECTORAL FIN STRUCTURE IN THE LITTLE SKATE

-Little Skate (Leucoraja erinacea) individuals were reared under temperatures 5℃ higher than ambient rearing temperatures.
-Pectoral fins were analyzed using confocal microscopy to detect changes in fin morphology and cellular glycosylation and TEM for measures of cellular damage as a result of higher temperatures.
+Little Skate individuals were reared under temperatures 5℃ higher than ambient rearing temperatures.
+Pectoral fins were analyzed to detect changes in fin morphology and cellular glycosylation to assess adaptive changes in structure and cell communication resulting from changing energetic demands on individuals.

 Hypoxia (oxygen deficiency) is a commonly studied stressor in the biomedical field related to pathological conditions, yet hypoxia is also an environmental stressor.
-Many marine organisms face and have behavioral or physiological strategies to combat common hypoxia levels, yet the concern for chronic hypoxia is increasing due to potential climate change effects on ocean chemistry.
-Hypoxia can induce autophagy to protect cells from apoptosis (cell death), and has yet to be studied in the context of potential physiological mechanisms employed by known hypoxia-tolerant marine species.
-Through the study of a known hypoxia-tolerant marine species, we might be able to further elucidate the extent to which hypoxia-induced autophagy is used and other factors that may be involved in its initiation.
+Many marine organisms employ behavioral or physiological strategies to combat changing hypoxia levels.
+Yet, the concern for the increased frequency of acute hypoxia is increasing due to potential climate change effects on ocean chemistry.
+Hypoxia can induce protein degradation to protect cells from apoptosis (cell death) and has yet to be studied in the context of potential physiological mechanisms employed by known hypoxia-tolerant marine species.
+By studying a known hypoxia-tolerant marine species, Fundulus heteroclitus, and a lesser-known yet closely related species, Fundulus majalis, we might elucidate further the extent to which hypoxia-induced protein degradation is used and the dependence on these mechanisms for contributing to hypoxia tolerance.